savq/dotfiles/README.md

 - Tmux
 - Zsh, with Antibody

+These are dotfiles for MacOS mojave, they require git and curl.
 `install.sh` is used to install Homebrew and Vim-plug, to run `brew bundle`, to add symlinks, and to download some packages for various programming languages.
 After that, sourcing `init.vim` and running `:PlugInstall` should install all